PavelKisliak/BitSerializer/README.md

 ```

 #### Serializing third party class
 For serialize third party class, which source cannot be modified, need to implement two types of Serialize() methods in the namespace BitSerializer.
-The first method resposible to serialize a value with key, the second - without.
+The first method responsible to serialize a value with key, the second - without.
 This is a basic concept of BitSerializer which helps to control at compile time the possibility the type serialization in a current level of archive.
 For example, you can serialize any type to a root level of JSON, but you can't do it with key.
 In other case, when you in the object scope of JSON, you can serialize values only with keys.

 ```cpp
 #include <iostream>